ThePrimeagen/vim-be-good/README.md

 ## WARNING

--   Read Installation instructions carefully.
-There has been some confusion around that.
 -   The code is a heaping pile of awfulness.
 It was developed live on Twitch, which means I did not carefully think through anything other than memes.
--   If you are looking to extend it I am about to do a refactor in the next couple of weeks to improve the current codebase and make a simplier contributor model.
+-   If you wish to create your own game, look at how relative is done.
+    Everything else should be straight forward, except for the parts that are not.

 ## Difficulty

 The difficulty only works on a few games for now.
+Still a work in progress, if you have any ideas, please submit them either as tickets or as a PR.

 ## Ideas?

 Please submit a ticket for your idea!!!

 ## Options

-By default vim be good uses a floating buffer.
-If you wish to have it use the current buffer (only if its empty) set `vim_be_good_floating` to 0.

-`let g:vim_be_good_floating = 0`

 ### Games - relative